 A dose of just 1.6g a day over 3 months was shown to improve cognitive function significantly.

 Scientists believe these impressive results may have been due to increased nitric oxide levels and reduced oxidative stress.
 (18)

-A review of research on omega 3 polyunsaturated fatty acids & cognitive health suggests that individuals with lower blood levels of the omega 3’s are at higher risk of cognitive decline.
+A review of research on omega-3 polyunsaturated fatty acids and cognitive health suggests that individuals with lower blood levels of omega-3s are at higher risk of cognitive decline.
 (5)